 - child protection files are maintained as set out in Annex C of KCSiE - appropriate safer recruitment policies in accordance with Part three of KCSiE are in place, embedded and effective and, recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
-KCSiE 2023 states explicitly in paragraph 221 on page 55 that "schools and colleges should inform shortlisted candidates that online searches may be done as part of due diligence checks".
+KCSiE 2024 states explicitly that "schools and colleges should inform shortlisted candidates that online searches may be done as part of due diligence checks".
 It also states that "Schools and colleges do not have to keep copies of DBS certificates in order to fulfil the duty of maintaining the single central record."
 However, at Kings Langley School, we still continue to keep copies of DBS checks on staff. - the importance of continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour is crucial to the effectiveness of these policies.
 Further information about all of these processes can be found in our Recruitment and Selection policy. - where reasonably possible, schools and colleges hold more than one emergency contact number for each pupil or student.
 This goes beyond the legal minimum.
-It is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern - Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of DSL.
+It is good practice to give the school or college additional options to make contact with a responsible adult when a child with unexplainable and/or persistent absences from education is also identified as a welfare and/or safeguarding concern. - Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of DSL.
 It is not appropriate for the proprietor to be the DSL.
 The DSL should take lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit in the role holder's job description. - Governing bodies and proprietors should ensure the DSL has the appropriate status and authority within the school or college to carry out the duties of the post.
 The role carries a significant level of responsibility and the postholder should be given the additional time, funding, training, resources, and support needed to carry out the role effectively.
-KCSiE 2023 in paragraph 103 on page 28 contains new text making it clear that the designated safeguarding lead (DSL) has responsibility for "understanding the filtering and monitoring systems and processes in place" as part of their remit.
-In paragraph 144 on page 38, which focuses on cyber security standards, a new hyperlink has been added which suggests schools should work to meet the cyber security standards for schools and colleges.
+KCSiE 2024 makes it clear that the designated safeguarding lead (DSL) has responsibility for "understanding the filtering and monitoring systems and processes in place" as part of their remit.
+The focus on cyber security standards contains a hyperlink which suggests schools should work to meet the cyber security standards for schools and colleges.

 - It is for individual schools and colleges to decide whether they choose to have one or more DDSLs.
 Any DDSLs should be trained to the same standard as the DSL. - appropriate filters and appropriate monitoring systems are in place to safeguard children from potentially harmful and inappropriate online material.
-Additional information to support governing bodies and proprietors is provided in Part 2 of KCSiE (DfE 2023).
+Additional information to support governing bodies and proprietors is provided in Part 2 of KCSiE (DfE 2024).